 Slow Food is defined by three interconnected principles:

-- Good food—Food that is of good quality, flavoursome and healthy
+- Good food—Food that is of good quality, flavoursome and healthful

 - Clean food—Food production that is done in a way that it does not harm the environment and is clear of harmful chemicals

 - Fair food—Accessible prices of food for consumers and fair trade for producers.